 Internal Market Information System (IMI)

-The Internal Market Information system (IMI) is an IT-based information network that connects national, regional and local authorities across borders.
-They can then communicate quickly and easily with their counterparts abroad.
+The Internal Market Information System (IMI) is an IT application that connects national, regional and local authorities across the EU (EEA).
+IMI allows authorities to communicate quickly and easily with their counterparts abroad.

-- a multilingual search function that helps authorities identify their counterparts in another country
+- a multilingual search function to help authorities identify their counterparts in other EEA countries